mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Mora Subsector Systems/Mora.md

 - or run off the belt batteries and air bottle.
 For extended operations, the

-manufacturer recommends the use of the torso unit, which contains an eight- hour air supply and sufficient oxygenated/rebreather gel to keep the wearer alive for twice that long after the air runs out.
+manufacturer recommends the use of the torso unit, which contains an eight-hour air supply and sufficient oxygenated/rebreather gel to keep the wearer alive for twice that long after the air runs out.

 Armor Type Protection TL Rad Kg Cost Required Skill Accessory Pack +6 14 +25 +2 Cr8000 None

 TL

 SKILL

 AGILITY

 SPEED (CRUISE)